Tawny Little

-Tawny Little (née Godin; born September 15, 1956), Miss America 1976 and Miss New York 1975, is an American television personality.
+Tawny Little (née Godin; born September 15, 1956), Miss America 1976 and Miss New York 1975, is an American beauty pageant winner and retired television personality.

 Early life and education

 Godin was born in Portland, Maine.
 She was raised in Yonkers, New York and Toronto, Ontario, Canada.
 She became involved with the Miss New York pageant to raise tuition for Skidmore College but dropped out after she became Miss America.
 She later studied at the University of Southern California.

 Career

 Little was a reporter and anchor with three Los Angeles television stations beginning in 1977 with KABC-TV.
 At KABC-TV, she served as a reporter, Eyewitness News anchor and co-host with a number of shows such as AM Los Angeles, Eye on LA, Hollywood Close-up and The Love Report.
 After leaving KABC in 1992, Little joined KCAL-TV as a news anchor for Prime 9 News.
 Later, from 1995 to 1999, she became a co-anchor with KCOP-TV's UPN News 13.
-Little also appeared in a few films and television shows including Rocky II, T.J.
+She also appeared in some films and television shows including Rocky II, T.J.
 Hooker, Hart to Hart and Benson.